filecoin-project/filecoin-docs/content/en/about-filecoin/faq.md

 ### What is your recommendation on the right hardware to use?

-While the Filecoin team does not recommend any specific hardware configuration, [we have shared some setups]({{< relref "architectures.md" >}}).
+While the Filecoin team does not recommend any specific hardware configuration, [we have shared some setups]({{< relref "architectures" >}}).
 We also published [this guide to storage mining](https://filecoin.io/blog/filecoin-guide-to-storage-mining/) that we recommend storage providers read through before deciding to provide storage.
 However, it is overwhelmingly likely that there are more efficient setups, and we strongly encourage storage providers to test and experiment to find the best combinations.

 ### We are worried about the ability of our network to handle the additional overhead of running a Filecoin node and still provide fast services for our customers.
 What are the computational demands of a Lotus node?
 Are there any metrics for node performance given various requirements?

+For information on Lotus requirements, see [Prerequisites > Minimal requirements](https://lotus.filecoin.io/lotus/install/prerequisites/#minimal-requirements).

+For information on Lotus full nodes and lite nodes, see [Types of nodes](https://lotus.filecoin.io/lotus/get-started/use-cases/).

 ### We bought a lot of hard drives of data through the Discover project.
 When will they be shipped to China?